mayukohayashi/MyBlogAstro/src/pages/blog/6_Micro_MicrosoftTutorialNote_Debug.md

 - Step into.
 Like Step over, but if the next statement is a function call, move on to the first code statement of this function (same as the step command).
 - Step out.
 If you're inside a function, execute the remaining code of this function and jump back to the statement after the initial function call (same as the out command).
 - Restart.
 Restart your program from the beginning.
-Stop.
+- Stop.
 End the execution, and leave the debugger.

+---

+## Create a sample .NET project for Debugging

+1. 適当に `dotnet new console`で